-The State of California has four Climate Smart Agriculture programs that provide resources for California farmers and ranchers to reduce greenhouse gas emissions and store carbon in soils and trees, while providing multiple benefits to agriculture and the environment.
+The State of California has four Climate Smart Agriculture programs that provide resources for California farmers, ranchers and Tribes to reduce greenhouse gas emissions and store carbon in soils and trees, while providing multiple benefits to agriculture and the environment.

-CalCAN continues to advocate to make these important programs accessible to a wide diversity of California growers.
+CalCAN continues to advocate to make these important California Department of Agriculture (CDFA) Climate Smart Agriculture programs accessible to a wide diversity of California growers.
 We summarized the programs’ funding, impacts, and a sampling of stories from grant recipients in a recent fact sheet.
 The programs include:

 State Water Efficiency and Enhancement Program (SWEEP) — Since 2014, this popular program has provided financial assistance to farmers and ranchers to harness the power of efficient irrigation, conserving water while simultaneously reducing on-farm energy use and related greenhouse gas emissions.
 Administered by the California Department of Food and Agriculture (CDFA).